Air Conditioner Repair Checklist

 - Confirm your hands and feet aren’t wet before you work on the panel or breakers.

 - Look for the breaker labeled “AC” and confirm it’s in the “on” spot.
-If it’s overloaded, the breaker will be in the in between or “off” spot.
+If it’s overloaded, the breaker will be in the "off" position.

 - Quickly move the switch back to the “on” position.
 If it instantaneously triggers again, don’t reset it and reach us at 262-358-9468.
 A fuse that keeps turning off may mean your house has electrical trouble.